monk-afk/SquareOne/templates/markdown/faq.md

 ### Why can't I place water?{#why-cant-i-place-water}

-See [Water Info](/pages/water.html) for full details.
+The top limit for placing water with a bucket is y+10.

+Water cannot be made into an source, and picking up water from an ocean will not self-replenish.

+For farming you have two options:
+  - Plant crops anywhere below y+10, or
+  - Use irrigation items, (well, barrel, reservoir)

 ___

 ### Why is the water disappearing?{#why-is-the-water-disappearing}

-The water is currently going through a reduction from y0 to y-12 in order to increase the exposed land, because there was just way too much water.
+The water is currently going through a reduction from y+2 to y-8 in order to increase the exposed land, because there was just way too much water.

+___

+### How do I fill the well?{#how-do-i-fill-the-well}

+You dont.
+  - A well will fill itself over time
+  - A full well will supply 100 buckets of water
+  - It takes 24 hours to full (14.4 minutes for 1 bucket)